saucelabs/node-saucelabs/README.md

 ## Usage

+All accessible API commands with descriptions can be found [here](./docs/Interface.md).

 ### As CLI Tool

 This package if installed globally can be used as CLI tool to access the API from the command line: